codewiz1394/codewiz1394.github.io/_pages/about.md

 ## 👋 Hi, I’m Adithya Mohan

 I’m an AI Engineer and a Doctoral Researcher at Technische Hochschule Ingolstadt, Germany.
 My research is centered on **adversarial attacks and defenses in Deep Reinforcement Learning (DRL)**, with a strong focus on real-world applications in autonomous systems.

-I work at the crossroads of robotics, safety, and intelligent decision-making — building agents that can **learn, adapt, and act reliably** even when faced with adversarial inputs.
+I work at the crossroads of robotics, safety, and intelligent decision-making and building agents that can **learn, adapt, and act reliably** even when faced with adversarial inputs.
 From training DRL agents in simulation to testing them on real vehicles equipped with LiDAR, GNSS, and camera systems, I aim to **bridge the gap between research and reality** in embodied AI.

 ---